 As you learn to eat 'clean', you will inevitably experience the shopping dilemma - your trips to the grocery store become increasingly more frustrating.
-You look down in your cart and it's only half full, whereas before, it would be brimming and full!

-You hear yourself say, "Now that I've learned about better food choices, where do I shop for all of this stuff?
+You may hear yourself say, "Now that I've learned about better food choices, where do I shop for all of this stuff?
 Where do I buy buffalo meat?
 What is spelt bread?
 What condiments are good choices?
 Where do I buy my greens drink?
 What about healthy snacks?"